JohanPeeters/ride-sharing/README.md

 If you only want to observe the behavior of this SPA, you can do so at https://ride-sharing.tk, a site hosted on [Netlify](https://netlify.com).

 On the other hand, the instructions to set up your own experiments by cloning the repo and making changes locally are provided here.
 In addition, we also provide instructions to get the app up and running on Netlify, since that's the platform we chose to use for our exercise playground.
-You are free to choose a different platform, but be aware that some features may not be supported in that case:
-* the 'netlify.toml' file for autoconfiguring is Netlify-specific
-* the _headers file is Netlify-specific
-* When enabling continuous deployment using Netlify, it will run

 ### Preparation:
 * (Optional) Should you wish to host the app on netlify, create an account at https://www.netlify.com/